juk0de/mtf2json/README.md

     }
 },
 ```

-Structure type and tech base (if available) are stored in the `structure` section.
-The pips are added afterwards, based on the mech's tonnage.
+The structure type and tech base (if available) are stored in the `structure`
+section.
+The pips are added afterward, based on the mech's tonnage.
+"IS" is
-"IS" is converted to "Inner Sphere", in order to be consistent to the tech base naming in the `armor` section.
+converted to "Inner Sphere" to maintain consistency with the tech base naming
-Note that the tech base is not always available in the MTF file (i.e. sometimes it's "IS Standard", sometimes just "Standard").
-Maybe "Standard"
+in the `armor` section.
+Note that the tech base is not always available in the
+MTF file (e.g. sometimes it's "IS Standard," sometimes just "Standard").
+Maybe
-always means "Inner Sphere", but I'm not sure, so I leave out the `tech_base` entry in that case.
+"Standard" always means "Inner Sphere," but I'm not sure, so I leave out the
+`tech_base` entry in that case.

 ### Critical Slots
 MTF: